-This module is designed to provide the student with understanding and knowledge of neuromuscular therapy (NMT)/trigger point therapy and muscle energy techniques (MET) along with the assessment skills necessary for these modalities.
+This module is designed to provide the student with the understanding and knowledge of neuromuscular therapy (NMT)/trigger point therapy and muscle energy techniques (MET) along with the assessment skills necessary for these modalities.
 The student will also learn about the structure and function of the nervous system and review the muscles of the shoulder.
-Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40
+Prerequisite: MTD100.
+Lecture Hours: 40.
+Lab Hours: 40.